ArturoSbr/youtube-dislike-count/README.md

-# Removing the dislike count from YouTube
+# Removing Dislike Counts From YouTube

 This repository contains the code for *Displaying Anonymized Dislike Counts as a Means to Reduce Negative Online Comments*.